 Prescription medication can be costly, especially for name brand drugs.
-One way to save is to use generic drugs, which are significantly cheaper and usually just as effective than their brand name counterparts.
+One way to save is to use generic drugs, which are significantly cheaper than and usually just as effective as their brand name counterparts.
 Ask your doctor if there is a more affordable option than the one prescribed.

 Another prescription tip for reducing medical costs is to use mail order pharmacies whenever possible.
 You can order in bulk which can save you some money over using a traditional pharmacy.
 If you have a benefits debit card for your FSA or HSA, you can use it to pay for prescription medications ordered online through a pharmacy.